mobizt/FirebaseClient/README.md

 The blob config class ([BlobConfig](examples/RealtimeDatabase/Extras/BLOB/BLOB.ino)) will provide the in/out data payload for the function that required upload and download operations.

-The `BlobConfig` class constructor parameters that are available are following.
+The `BlobConfig` class constructor parameters that are available are the following.

 ```cpp
 BlobConfig::BlobConfig(<blob>, <blob_size>)